JUNCTIONAL EPIDERMOLYSIS BULLOSA

 What causes junctional epidermolysis bullosa?

-The two outermost layers of skin, the epidermis and dermis, are held together by a variety of proteins, known as anchoring proteins.
-In those who have JEB, the structure of one or more of these anchoring proteins is faulty, weakening attachment of the epidermis to the dermis beneath.
-When the skin of JEB sufferers is subjected to friction and shearing forces, the epidermis and dermis separate, fluid accumulates in the gap between them and a blister forms.
-As the same anchoring proteins are found within the respiratory, digestive and urinary tracts, these organs are sometimes affected as well.
-Weakness of the anchoring proteins is caused by faults (mutations) in the genes bearing instructions for their assembly.
+The two outermost layers of the skin, called the epidermis and the dermis, are held together by a variety of proteins, known as anchoring proteins.
+In individuals who have JEB, the structure of one or more of these anchoring proteins is faulty, weakening the attachment of the epidermis to the dermis beneath.
+When the skin of people with JEB is subjected to friction and shearing forces (when two surfaces rub together, such as the skin rubbing against the bed linen), the epidermis and dermis separate, fluid accumulates in the gap between them and a blister forms.
+As the same anchoring proteins are also found in the respiratory, digestive and urinary tracts, these organs are sometimes affected as well.
+Weakness of the anchoring proteins is caused by faults (mutations) in the genes carrying the instructions to put them together.
 A variety of such mutations have been identified in JEB.
 Some are common but others are specific to individual families.